Thursday, August 25, 2016

 HANDS OF STONE: A LATINO HERO HAS RISEN

-From the streets of Panama to immortality, the life of the legendary boxer Roberto “Hands of Stone” Duran is now a biopic of epic proportions.
+From the streets of Panama to legendary status, the life of the legendary boxer Roberto “Hands of Stone” Duran is now the subject of a biopic of epic proportions.

-Robert de Niro plays the famous trainer Ray Arcel, who amuses himself by narrating his first encounter with Duran.
+Robert De Niro plays the well-known trainer Ray Arcel, who fondly remembers his first meeting with Duran.

-Inside the locker room, Ruben Blades (“The Maldonado Miracle” and “The Milagro Beanfield War”) plays Duran’s ambitious manager, Carlos Eleta.
+In the locker room, Ruben Blades (“The Maldonado Miracle” and “The Milagro Beanfield War”) portrays Duran’s ambitious manager, Carlos Eleta.

-Carlos pushes the connection between the boxer and the controversial American trainer.
-Not before the boxer’s reward, Duran likes to have lots of ice cream after every fight just to feel good about himself.
+Carlos emphasizes the bond between the boxer and the controversial American trainer.
+Interestingly, after each fight, Duran likes to eat lots of ice cream to boost his confidence.

 Director Jonathan Jakubowicz, photo by Jose Alberto Hermosillo, Copyrights @ Festival in LA 2016

-As an outsider, the director was able to objectively show the political turmoil and the conflict with the USA over the ownership of the Panama Canal.
+As an outsider, the director was able to objectively portray the political turmoil and the conflict with the USA over the ownership of the Panama Canal.

-Filmmakers shot every fight with different lenses to recreate the right atmosphere of each specific period, making the film much more authentic.
+Filmmakers shot every fight with different lenses to recreate the authentic atmosphere of each specific period, making the film more believable.

-In “Hands of Stone,” the actors nailed their characters to perfection.
+In “Hands of Stone,” the actors nailed their characters perfectly.

-Edgar Ramirez, playing Duran, is remarkable.
-He trained for nine months before getting into character and being able to start the physical transformation that would allow him to get closer to what this real-world champion was.
+Edgar Ramirez, playing Duran, is outstanding.
+He trained for nine months before fully immersing himself in the role and starting the physical transformation needed to match the real-world champion’s level.

 This is Robert De Niro’s best performance in years.

-Usher Raymond IV (“The Faculty,” “In the Mix,” “Light It Up”) is impressive, natural and charismatic.
-He portrayed the tremendous American champion Sugar Ray Leonard very realistically.
+Celebrity star and well-known singer “Usher” Raymond IV, who has appeared in other impressive movies, “The Faculty,” “In the Mix,” and “Light It Up,” is natural, charismatic, and exceptional.
+He portrayed the remarkable American champion Sugar Ray Leonard very convincingly.

-The film’s hyper-realism kills the symbolism, as we never learn where the nickname “Hands of Stone” came from.
+The film’s hyper-realism reduces the symbolism because we never learn the origin of the nickname “Hands of Stone.”

-In “Hands of Stone,” the transitions flow nicely from the drama of the fights to the poverty of its people and parallels with the social and political conflict.
-Then, it goes back to the humanity of the charismatic Latino hero, Duran.
+In “Hands of Stone,” the transitions seamlessly move from the drama of the fights to the poverty of its people and the parallels with social and political conflict.
+Then, it shifts back to the humanity of the charismatic Latino hero, Duran.

-The famous “No Más Fight” happened with Ray Leonard on November 25, 1980, at the Louisiana Superdome in New Orleans.
+The famous “No Más Fight” took place with Ray Leonard on November 25, 1980, at the Louisiana Superdome in New Orleans.

-The extraordinary performances make up for the unbalanced and poorly structured script, which is a negative element that diminishes much of the strength of the champion’s journey.
+The outstanding performances compensate for the unbalanced and poorly structured script, which is a negative aspect that weakens much of the champion’s journey.

-De Niro’s narration overwhelms the film, as we see too much of his character.
-Two compelling storylines are competing against each other.
-For example, we did not need to know anything about Arcel’s unnatural junkie daughter because that does not add anything to Duran’s story.
+De Niro’s narration dominates the film, as we see too much of his character.
+Two compelling storylines compete against each other.
+For example, we did not need to know anything about Arcel’s unnatural junkie daughter because that doesn’t add anything to Duran’s story.

-“Hands of Stone” is not a character-driven story; it is more a cast ensemble plot, with other equally essential characters besides the champion.
+“Hands of Stone” is not a character-driven story; it’s more of an ensemble cast plot, with other equally essential characters besides the champion.

-In 2013, Lee Daniels’ The Butler depicts two compelling stories: one chronicles the life of the Butler in and out of the White House, and the second is about his son, an anarchist member of the Freedom Riders fighting for Civil Rights in America.
+In 2013, Lee Daniels’ The Butler tells two compelling stories: one follows the life of the Butler inside and outside of the White House, and the other is about his son, an anarchist member of the Freedom Riders fighting for Civil Rights in America.
 The title is not “The Butler & Son.”
 In Duran’s movie, the title is not “Hand of Stone & Ray Arcel.”

-“Hands of Stone” is entertaining, likable, and excites the viewer, but the delivery is confusing and not convincing.
+“Hands of Stone” is entertaining, likable, and exciting for viewers, but the delivery is confusing and unconvincing.

-The importance of Duran’s movie is to bring a real Latino hero to life, something that seems almost impossible due to the lack of positive Latino images in Hollywood.
+The significance of Duran’s movie lies in showcasing a real Latino hero, something that seems almost impossible due to the scarcity of positive Latino representations in Hollywood.

-“Hands of Stone” is an inspiring movie about the life of one of the greatest boxers in history, his journey, and his legacy to the Panamanian people and to the world.
-It is worth viewing.
+“Hands of Stone” is an inspiring film about the life of one of the greatest boxers in history, his journey, and his legacy to the Panamanian people and the world.
+It is worth watching.

 3 comments: